How to Customize a Tesla & What It Will Cost You in 2023?

 Steering Wheel

 Upgrading the trim of your steering wheel and the center console is a good option if you don’t want to spend too much.
-You’ll pay not more than $500 for real carbon fiber or wood.
-If you want a different shape and look, there is a large selection of custom steering wheels for all models.
-These are worth from $500 to $2,000.
+You’ll pay not more than $300 for real carbon fiber on Amazon.

 Upholstery Upgrade

-With custom upholstery, the options are virtually unlimited but be prepared for a 5-figure bill.
+With custom upholstery, the options are virtually unlimited, but be prepared for a 5-figure bill.
 My buddy Jeff paid $15,000 for car seats and door inserts on his Model X. Keep in mind that this is the lower price range of reputable auto upholstery shops.

 Audio System